shubhomoydas/ad_examples/README.md

 ------------
 We first need to train a robust GAN model in order to achieve a decent anomaly detection accuracy.
 Training GANs is not easy and, among other things, a few tricks need to be employed to avoid *mode collapse* (Goodfellow, 2016).

-The following have been implemented in this codebase to make the training robust:
+The following options are available in this codebase which can be tried to improve the GAN training (other options might be added later):
   1. One-sided label-smoothing (Goodfellow, 2016)
-  2. Conditional GAN (Mirza and Osindero, 2014)
+  2. Conditional GAN (Mirza and Osindero, 2014) -- we actually infer labels by unsupervised clustering.
+Hence the GAN training is fully unsupervised.

 *Mode collapse* might occur when just a few modes suck in the entire data distribution of GAN.
 One option is to first cluster the data with a less expensive algorithm (such as a mixture of Gaussians), then apply the cluster labels as class labels and train a Conditional GAN.
 On 1D-data, this approach shows visibly good results.
 See the figure below.
 The following commands generate the images plotted: